xiaochunjimmy/AudioPlayer/README.md

 ![AudioPlayer](http://p5ijh16yw.bkt.clouddn.com/audioplayer.png)

-I reesigned the UI to fit morden flat design, you can modify the css(such as color,height,with...) to fit your own website style.
+I redesigned the UI to fit morden flat design, you can modify the css(such as color,height,width...) to fit your own website style.

 ## How it works
 The plugin replaces targeted `<audio>` elements with some HTML and JavaScript events attached to it.